oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

   }</pre></td>
 <td><em>same as left column</em></td></tr>
 <tr>
   <td>Path evaluation starts at the header.
-The instance path to the <code>canUpdate</code> property is collection-valued and therefore invalid.</td>
+The commented-out instance path to the <code>canUpdate</code> property is collection-valued and therefore invalid.</td>
   <td>Path evaluation starts at the item.
 The instance path to the <code>canUpdate</code> property is valid.</td>
 </tr>
 <tr><td><pre>"self.Container/Headers": {